Site2Cloud Case Study¶

 With the many regions in the world available brought by public cloud providers, such as AWS and Azure, the application latency issue can now be solved in a brand new way.
 By placing applications in a region of public cloud that your remote sites are closer to than to the datacenter, the long latency issue is eliminated altogether.
 In addition, by moving servers to the cloud, you can reduce remote sites’ footprint and the amount of hardware to manage, thus reducing cost for ongoing maintenance.

 The comparison between the two deployment architecture is described below:

-In the diagram above, remote sites or branch offices connect to headquarter datacenter via IPSec tunnels.
-International sites across continents can experience hundreds or more milliseconds in latency and in some countries, connectivity to headquarter is unstable at times.
+In the diagram above, remote sites or branch offices connect to the headquarters’s datacenter via IPSec tunnels.
+International sites across continents can experience hundreds or more milliseconds in latency and in some countries, connectivity to headquarters is unstable at times.

-The first step in deploying application close to user is to build a new network architecture as shown in the right side of the diagram above.
-A remote site now connects via IPSec tunnel to a closest Aviatrix gateway in a VPC or VNet in a region closest to the site.
+The first step in deploying an application close to the user is to build a new network architecture as shown in the right side of the diagram above.
+A remote site now connects via an IPSec tunnel to the closest Aviatrix gateway in a VPC or VNet in a region closest to the site.
 Different remote sites may connect to different Aviatrix gateways.
-For example, sites in China connect to Aviatrix gateways in Azure China region and sites in Europe connect to Aviatrix gateway in a VPC in AWS eu-west-1 region.
+For example, sites in China connect to Aviatrix gateways in the Azure China region and sites in Europe connect to an Aviatrix gateway in a VPC in the AWS eu-west-1 region.

 After the new network is deployed, you can now replicate Active Directory to VPC/VNet and deploy applications such as ERP in the cloud too.
 The AD authentication latency and application latency can be reduced to tens of milliseconds.
 In addition, the remotes are simpler with fewer hardware equipment to manage.

 For how to set up Site2Cloud, follow Site2Cloud configuration guide.